How to Pass the Multistate Performance Test (MPT)

 5. Familiarize yourself with the most commonly tested MPT tasks.

 The bar examiners tend to assign more persuasive briefs and objective memoranda.
-See this post for an Multistate Performance Test chart which shows you what has been tested in past years.
+See this post for a Multistate Performance Test chart which shows you what was tested in past years.